cpbs-flba/nagoya/README.md

 * Exploring contracts in the blockchain

 ## Used Technologies
-The project was programmed in the latest open-source technologies
+The project was programmed using the latest open-source technologies
 * Front-end: Angular 7
 * Back-end: Java 11, Jetty, PostgreSQL, BigChainDB